DEFRA/hapi-govuk-question-page/API.md

 By default, the handler will look for a page template called `layout.html` on your configured Vision path, but if you use a template in a different location or with a different name you can use this option:

-  - `pageTemplateName` - a string specifying the filename of an alternative page template to use, rather than the default `layout.html`.
+  - `pageTemplateName` - a string specifying the filename of an alternative layout to use, rather than the default `layout.html`.

+### View name
+A default page view is provided with the `hapi-govuk-question-page` library.
+A custom one may be specified with the option:

+  - `viewName` - a string specifying the view name of an alternative page template to use, rather than the default `page`.
+This should not have a suffix and must reside on the configured Vision path.

 Note that this option is ignored on any routes where you specify an entirely bespoke view using the `viewName` option.